MischaU8/yumyum/tools/rotate-tool-adjust-rotation-pivots_QMXJXrT0o1c.md

 yum yum
-Floyd here with a quick look at adjusting the rotation pivots and plasticity start by activating the rotate tool by pressing r on the keyboard before left clicking and dragging on one of the rotation handles
+Floyd here with a quick look at adjusting the rotation pivots in Plasticity start by activating the rotate tool by pressing r on the keyboard before left clicking and dragging on one of the rotation handles